facebookresearch/LASER/laser_encoders/README.md

 # Encode sentences into embeddings
 embeddings = encoder.encode_sentences(["nnọọ, kedu ka ị mere"])
+# If you want the output embeddings to be L2-normalized, set normalize_embeddings to True
+normalized_embeddings = encoder.encode_sentences(["nnọọ, kedu ka ị mere"], normalize_embeddings=True)

 ```

 If you prefer more control over the tokenization and encoding process, you can initialize the tokenizer and encoder separately: